cspr-rad/actus-spec/spec/main.typ

 #examples("currency")

+== Currencies <type_Currencies>

+A map of currency symbol to currency.
+See @type_Currency

+#examples("currencies")

 == Positive amount of money <type_Amount>

 Amounts of money must be represented as a positive integral number of a given minimal quantisations of its currency.
-(An amount of money must not be represented as a floating point number, or an arbitrary-precision rational number.)
+An amount of money must not be represented as a binary floating point number, a decimal floating point number, or an arbitrary-precision rational number.
 For example, one USD can be represented as `100` cents if the quantisation factor is chosen to be 100.

 An amount must have a range of at least 64 bits ($[0 ..
 2^64]$) and may be specified using an unsigned 64-bit integer.
 For example, `u64` in Rust or